 The number of students served varies by program year based on many factors including tutor recruitment and retention, the types of tutors serving (i.e. full-time or part-time), whether students are receiving intervention in pairs or groups of three, and the frequency of students exiting or graduating from the program.
 Figure 3 displays the number of students who were tutored each year of the program.
-Note the number of students served in 2019-20, 2020-21, and 2021-22 were significantly impacted by the COVID-19 pandemic.
+Note the number of students served in 2019-20, 2020-21, and 2021-22 were significantly impacted by the COVID-19 pandemic and cannot be generalized other program year outcomes.

 Figure 3.
 Number of Students Tutored by Year